Abdelrhman-Samir-99/Chat-System/README.md

 ## Message Queue ##
 + I didn't even have enough time for this, since I had to learn ROR and this is actually my first RESTFul API to implement.
 + I have a little knowledge about message queue and how the handle loads on the server, by serving specific amount of customers/threads and use a database with {key, value} pair to save the result.
++ Also, I know a little about locks and concurrent programming to prevent overwriting values in the databases "theoretical knowledge only".
 + But since I'm just graduated, and don't really have work experience.
 I never exposed to a message queue as implementation, but I believe I used it once in Java while doing a multi-threading task.